AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-azure-blob-storage.md

 * It helps in streamlining the process of submitting Adaptive Form data, files, attachments, and Document of Record to Azure Storage containers.
 * It uses Azure Blob Storage for centralized and organized storage of Adaptive Form submissions.

-## Steps to connect AEM Forms with Microsoft® Azure Blob Storage
+## Connect AEM Forms with Microsoft® Azure Blob Storage

 To use Azure Blob Storage in Adaptive Forms Submit Action: